tilgovi/dom-seek/README.md

 If `where` is a node, seek the iterator forward or backward until its pointer is positioned immediately before the target node.

+If `where` is any other value, throw a `TypeError` exception.

 Return the number of text code units between the initial and final iterator positions.
 This number will be negative when the traversal causes the iterator to traverse backward in document order.

+If the `where` argument specifies a target beyond the bounds of the `root` attribute of the iterator, throw a `RangError` exception.

 After this function returns, the `pointerBeforeReferencNode` property of the iterator should be `true`.
 The function may return a value less than `where` if returning `where` exactly would result in the iterator pointing after the last text node that its root node contains.

-Raise `InvalidStateError` when the root node of the iterator contains no text, the `whatToShow` property of the iterator is not `NodeFilter.SHOW_TEXT`, or when the `where` argument specifies a traversal beyond the bounds of the root node of the iterator.

 [`NodeIterator`]: https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator